(see availability for details)

-- On arrival – volunteers will take part in a Lattitude orientation in Vancouver with the rest of their cohort.
-Accommodation and food is provided for this.
+- On arrival – if available in-person, volunteers will take part in a Lattitude orientation in Vancouver with the rest of their cohort.
 Some volunteers at outdoor placements have onsite orientations run by their camp.
 These people will travel straight to their placement.

 Free Time & Travel

 In terms of evening and weekend activities, what you do will largely depend on where you are placed.
 Many of our outdoor education roles are placed in areas of spectacular beauty, and you will be able to take advantage of your surroundings in your free time.

 If you are placed in the foothills of one of Canada’s many mountains, for example, you and your fellow volunteers could stretch your legs climbing to the top.
 Alternatively, if you are placed near a lake, you could try getting involved in water sports or take a dip during the summer months.
 If your host placement is in a more urban setting, you can spend your weekends exploring what the nearby town or city has to offer.

 Most people have heard of Canada’s world-class skiing resorts, Niagara Falls and, of course, the iconic moose.
 But these highlights are just the tip of the iceberg when it comes to what Canada has to offer its visitors.